matteoxpo/T03D03/README.md

 screen.
 Let's make it "Hello, AI!"
 Also, remember to push the code of the created module.

 ***== Quest 1 received.
 Create an src/hello.c program that displays "Hello, AI!" on the screen using the formatted output functions from the standard library.
-Here and elsewhere, all programs must be written in C programming language C11 standard using the GCC compiler and the Google C++ Style Guide; only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch).
+Here and elsewhere, all programs must be written in C programming language C11 standard using the GCC compiler, flags -Wall, -Werror, -Wextra and the Google C++ Style Guide; only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch).
 It is allowed to connect only the header file `<stdio.h>` ==***

 ***LOADING…***